-This is related to an invited paper to appear in The Incomputable edited by S Barry Cooper and Mariya Soskova, to be published by Springer.
-A preprint was frozen in December 2015, but this document, and others on this web site, will continue growing, as the subject is so vast, and there are still so many gaps in our understanding (or mine, anyway).
-The preprint is at:
+This is related to an invited paper for The Incomputable edited by S Barry Cooper and Mariya Soskova, to be published by Springer.
+That paper was frozen in Dec 2015, but related documents on this web site will continue growing, as the subject is so vast, and there are still so many gaps in our understanding (or mine, anyway).